iptracej-education/iptracej-education.github.io/content/resume.md

 <div class="section">

   I am deeply interested in Security Engineering powered by AI/ML—where data meets defense.
-I strongly believe the world of Security Engineering powered by AI/ML.
-  **Currently, I am transitioning myself into an AI/ML Engineering field.**
+I strongly believe in the transformative potential of this intersection and am **currently transitioning into the AI/ML engineering field**.

 <div class="section">